-The 2 study cohorts will be derived from eligible individuals enrolled in the pregnancy registry.
-The virtual registry coordinating center (VRCC) will coordinate enrollment and data collection (details provided in Section 9.4).
-Pregnant individuals will be identified in the US during the study period.
+The 2 internal study cohorts will be derived from eligible individuals enrolled in the pregnancy registry.
+The virtual registry coordinating center (VRCC) will coordinate enrollment and data collection for the internal study cohorts (details provided in Section 9.4).
+The external nonmigraine cohort will include individuals identified within the claims database.
+All 3 cohorts of pregnant individuals will be identified in the US during the study period.

 9.2.1.
-Inclusion criteria
+Inclusion criteria (internal cohorts)

-Individuals (of any age) must meet all of the following criteria to be eligible for inclusion in the study:
+Individuals must meet all of the following criteria to be eligible for inclusion in the study:

-- 1. Currently or recently pregnant (recently pregnant defined as enrollment within 1 year of pregnancy outcome) - Only prospectively enrolled participants (ie, individuals who are currently pregnant at enrollment) will be included in the main analysis population;

-retrospectively enrolled participants (ie, individuals whose pregnancy outcomes have occurred) will be included in supplementary analyses

-- 2. Have a current diagnosis of AA (confirmed by HCP; see Section 9.3.2) - 3.
-Personally signed and dated informed consent document or, upon waiver of written consent by the relevant IRB/independent ethics committee, verbal consent, indicating that the individual (or a legally acceptable representative) has been informed of all pertinent aspects of the study - 4.
-Authorization for their HCP(s) to provide data to the registry - 5.
+- 1. 15 to 50 years of age at the time of enrollment - o Per FDA recommendation, age range expanded to <18 years - 2.
+Currently or recently pregnant (recently pregnant defined as enrollment within 1 year of pregnancy outcome) - Only prospectively enrolled participants (ie, individuals who are currently pregnant at enrollment) will be included in the main analysis population; retrospectively enrolled participants (ie, individuals whose pregnancy outcomes have occurred) will be included in supplementary analyses - 3.
+Have a current diagnosis of migraine (confirmed by HCP, see Section 9.3.2) - 4.
+Personally signed and dated informed consent document or, upon waiver of written consent by the relevant IRB/independent ethics committee (IEC), verbal consent, indicating that the individual (or a legally acceptable representative) has been informed of all pertinent aspects of the study - 5.
+Authorization for their HCP(s) to provide data to the registry - 6.
 Contact information (for participant and HCPs)

 9.2.2.
-Exclusion criteria
+Exclusion criteria (internal cohorts)